shahla4539/Kickstarter-analysis_1/README.md

 * My conclusion on **Outcomes Based on the Goal** is that the highest number of Successful Campaign had a budget between $1000 and $4000 and a success rate is 73%.
 While on the other side, the budget range from $10,000 to $15,000, has a failure rate of 46%.
 Therefore the ideal budget to set for Lousie play is between $1000 and $4000.
 Since Louise set asking budget for her play **Fever** $12,000 which is more than twice to the average successful Kickstarters goal there is a increased chances of failure.
 My recommendation is to lower the budget.

+### Limitations
+Kichstarter data has a very minimum information about international campaigns for Louse to understand the trend globaly.
+It mainly provided data on US based plays.